HuzeifKhan/Ecommerce-Finance-Analytics-Portfolio/README.md

 ## 🧩 Next Steps

-- 📈 Add CLV & Churn prediction modules
+🧩 Next Steps

+- 📉 Extend ML layer with churn prediction and risk scoring

-- 🧾 Integrate Power BI version for benchmarking
+- 🧾 Integrate a Power BI version for benchmarking vs Tableau

-- 🔁 Simulate dbt / Airflow pipelines for enterprise refresh
+- 🔁 Simulate dbt / Airflow-style pipelines for a warehouse-ready architecture

 ---